xcheck/fellows_2021-07-15/0pointer/wiki--politic-flaws.md

 - us appreciating choosing an assistant w/ execution privilege (director comprehension)
 - an assistant w/ universal talent and skills in brighter amount of topics (generalist w/ some specialization)
 - key in assistant to take all childs at hand to the fore (peer sparring)
-- key in childs have to be sovereign and self-relaint at earliest
+- key in childs have to be sovereign and self-reliant at earliest
 - key in superdecisions if a freeze point cannot be achieved
 - keep in a small clear specific meta (our stellar)
 - keep in to fork, spin off, derive wider and more complex sophistications (combined meta)